 Tips for Managing Your Finances

 - If you want to make a living will, but don’t know where to start, you can certainly start by seeking out a financial advisor.
-Our financial advisor tool can help you find an advisor in your area who can help you not only create a living will, but a last will and testament and other financial plans, too.
+Finding the right financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - Setting up your living will, last will and POA are all important.
 It’s also important to ensure that your loved ones won’t end up burdened by your medical costs.
 If you haven’t done so already, set up a savings account.
 That way you can have funds set aside in case of an emergency.
 To give your relatives access to that money in the event you cannot access it yourself, consider opening the account jointly.